-In addition to using the built-in weather (which can be accessed on the stats screen) I use the widget Accuweather Minutecast.
-I have to say – I am not normally a big fan of AccuWeather but this seems to have a very good accuracy and shows you the chance of precipitation in the coming few hours as well as an hour-by-hour summary, similar to the built-in weather.
-Of course your phone must be connected for this to get the weather.
-Between AccuWeather and the built-in weather you can get a pretty accurate idea of what the weather is doing – rain, wind, etc.
+In addition to using the built-in weather (which can be accessed on the stats screen), I use the widget Accuweather Minutecast.
+I have to say – I am not normally a big fan of AccuWeather but this seems to have very good accuracy and shows you the chance of precipitation in the coming few hours as well as an hour-by-hour summary, similar to the built-in weather.
+Of course, your phone must be connected for this to get the weather.
+Between AccuWeather and the built-in weather, you can get a pretty accurate idea of what the weather is doing – rain, wind, etc.

 Yelp works great and probably is a must-have, taking you through the search process and letting you start the ride to navigate to your destination.

-Trailforks lets you navigate mountain bike trails, though for my area I found only a few trails.
+Trailforks let you navigate mountain bike trails, though for my area I found only a few trails.

 Strava Routes lets you download from Strava your saved routes/courses and as I mentioned above you can use the Strava website on your phone to create a small route and trick the Edge into navigating to it, but it takes some elbow grease to create it on your small phone screen in the website.
 With Summit you can get the beta route planner app, and do this more easily.